 To accelerate the transition to Net Zero, the following calls to action emerged during the event:

 We need to define what we mean by Net Zero

 In order to hit any target, you first need to understand what that target is!
 From a built environment perspective, Bruce Precious, Technical Advisory Board Member at Envizi, reminded the audience of the WorldGBC definition of Net Zero: “A net zero carbon building is an energy efficient building, run by renewable energy.”

 So how are we going to achieve this ambitious target?
-Envizi and Verco produced the following practical guide for organisations trying to establish how to get started on their journey to Net Zero:
+Envizi and Verco produced the following practical guide for organizations trying to establish how to get started on their journey to Net Zero: